-While it is acknowledged that death is a natural and inevitable outcome for the majority of patients who die in acute trusts, it is also recognised that despite the best intentions and efforts of healthcare staff, deficiencies in care do occur.
+While it is acknowledged that death is a natural and inevitable outcome for the majority of patients who die in acute trusts, it is also recognised that despite the best intentions and efforts of healthcare staff deficiencies in care do occur.
 The Trust translates its commitment into action by ensuring that:

-• Policies and processes are in place that detail and enable best care for patients reaching the end of their life and for their family and carers following their death

-- A robust mortality review process is followed to ensure that areas of concern regarding care are identified and investigated - Governance processes are in place to ensure that: - Appropriate monitoring is undertaken in order to assess and evidence improvement and where necessary instigate further action - Learning is collated and shared with front line nursing/medical staff and those responsible for the development of the Trust's Quality Improvement Strategies and, where appropriate, partners in the wider healthcare community.
+- Policies and processes are in place that detail and enable best care for patients reaching the end of their life and for their family and carers following their death - A robust mortality review process is followed to ensure that areas of concern regarding care are identified and investigated - Governance processes are in place to ensure that learning is collated and shared with front line nursing/medical staff and those responsible for the development of the Trust's Quality Improvement Strategies and, where appropriate, partners in the wider healthcare community.